InetIntel/power-outages-scraping/src/scrapers/spain/naturgy/notes.md

 After "current_outages.json" has been updated, it is then uploaded to minio (replacing its previous iteration).

-If this is the first time today that this scraper has been run, then the newly scraped data is downloaded locally to the docker container as a json file then uploaded to minio.
+If this is the first time today that this scraper has been run, then the newly scraped raw data is downloaded locally to the docker container as a json file then uploaded to minio.
 If the scraper has already been run today, then the raw data file for current day is retrieved from minio, new raw outage data is added to file, then updated raw data file is uploaded to minio.
 Since this scraper is run very frequently (every 4 minutes), condensing all the raw data to one